zrodr22/Months/README.md

 # Remember to update the path to the .exe and pics once the GUI code is finished
 pyinstaller file-creator.py
 pyinstaller script.py --icon=c:\path-to\icon.ico

+# Notes
+I think having an interface that caters to the note taking process is critical.
+At this moment I am using Microsoft Word, but whenever I go to it, I get out of my frame of mind because, well, it's Microsoft Word.
+I need something that makes me feel like what I am writing is meaningful and important.
+How can I do this?